How CASL spam law compliance should affect your website, newsletter, database, and marketing efforts

 Canada’s anti-spam legislation (CASL) took place in July 2014 and the penalties are severe.
-This article will focus on marketing responsibilities for small business web sites that send out newsletters or email to any persons residing in Canada.
+This article will focus on digital marketing responsibilities for small business web sites that send out newsletters or email to any persons residing in Canada.

 Your website forms – In order to be CASL compliant, subscribe forms must do a few things.